awhitney42/YumYumDonut/README.md

 You are a panda with a hankering for a scrumptious donut.
 When you try to take a bite, you are surprised to see the donut running away!
 It is so tasty, you must pursue it and take as many yummy bites as possible.

 Use the joystick to move the panda in pursuit of the donut.
 Each successful bite increases your experience of Yum!
+How many bites can you take in 2 minutes before the game ends?

 ### BASIC Source Code Explanation